 Diaz never said it, but a read between the lines suggests his company isn’t Volkswagen, attempting to re-earn the public trust after an emissions cheating scandal.
 But it has other problems, like what does that brand look like, and how does it avoid overlap with Nissan as they share technology?

 Absent a halo model or enthusiast-focused vehicle, Mitsubishi has struggled to get attention in automotive media outlets.
-A quick look at our own “Mitsubishi” tag will show a lot of posts about historical models, some whining about the carmaker reviving old nameplates as crossovers and posts about the old Mitsubishis we loved.
+A quick look at our own “Mitsubishi” tag will show some whining about the carmaker reviving old nameplates as crossovers and a bunch of posts about the old Mitsubishis we loved.

 And that’s fine; plenty of automakers get by without love from the enthusiast press.
 Most people just need transportation at a good price.
 The problem is, if the product doesn’t generate organic coverage, the automaker needs to build awareness itself.
 Mitsubishi, over the last decade, simply hasn’t.